 Along with the ascertainment rate, the delay between symptom onset and reporting of case/admission/death may change over time, which would affect the accuracy of the adjustment for right-censoring the end of the time series.
-In addition, the relatively low numbers of deaths recorded between waves results in high levels of uncertainty and large fluctuation in R estimates based on daily deaths.
-Furthermore, a number of factors may have altered mortality outcomes over time, including increasing vaccination coverage, changes in quality of healthcare provided if health systems are overwhelmed, and potential differences in severity between earlier circulating viruses, the 501Y.V2 / B.1.351 ("beta") variant that dominated the second wave, and the B.1.617.2 ("delta") variant which was dominant during the third wave.
+Furthermore, a number of factors may have altered severity outcomes over time, including increasing vaccination coverage, changes in quality of healthcare provided if health systems are overwhelmed, and potential differences between earlier circulating viruses, the Beta (501Y.V2 / B.1.351) variant that dominated the second wave, the Delta (B.1.617.2) variant which was dominant during the third wave, and the Omicron (B.1.1.529) variant which is currently dominant viii.
 Combined, these factors may lead to perturbations in the time series data that are unrelated to transmission.
-Comparing R estimates from the 3 data sources may help in assessing the severity of some of these biases, as indicated by inconsistent results across analyses of the three data sources.
+Comparing R estimates from the two data sources may help in assessing the severity of some of these biases, as indicated by inconsistent results across analyses of the three data sources.
 In addition to limitations in the ability of the available time series data to reflect underlying transmission, the serial interval distribution is estimated based on a relatively small dataset from an on-going study.